José Pessoa: World War I

 For his performance in his career, with the entry of Brazil into World War I, he was appointed in October 1917 to attend the preparatory military mission which the Brazilian Army sent to France to fought the Western Front.
 There, he spent a brief internship at Saint-Cyr to learn about the adaptation of his military branch (the Cavalry) to the then-recent invention, the tank.
 After this, he joined the 4th Dragoons Regiment of the 2nd Cavalry French Division.
 That year, this regiment (as other French cavalry units) using Schneider and St Chamond models, at the cost of heavy losses, participated actively in the containment of German spring offensives, and later, already with the then new and revolutionary Renault FTs, in the successful final Allied counter-offensives.

-As platoon leader, while serving with the 4th Dragoons (a unit, at the time of his arrival, consisted mostly of colonial troops), he was promoted to squadron leader and at rank of captain, as decorated by Belgians and French, for courage in action, which he insisted should be credited to the bravery of his subordinates, who even came to gift him with grisly necklaces made with ears of enemy soldiers.
-By war's end, while hospitalized in a Red Cross campaign hospital victim of typhoid fever, he had an affair with an English nurse, who later became his wife.
+While serving with the 4th Dragoons (a unit, at the time of his arrival, consisted mostly of colonial troops), he commenced as a troop commander and was promoted to squadron commander.
+He held the rank of captain, and was decorated by the Belgians and French, for courage in action, which he insisted should be credited to the bravery of his subordinates, who even came to gift him with grisly necklaces made with ears of enemy soldiers.
+By war's end, while hospitalized in a Red Cross field hospital, afflicted with typhoid fever, he had an affair with an English nurse, who later became his wife.